Last updated: March 26, 2026

 The data formats need to be automatically translated during the data transfer to the preferred format of your ecosystem.

 Mapping out what formats you use will help the implementation of the data integration solutions greatly.
+It is also important to identify where different stakeholders may interpret the same standard in different ways, as this can create process issues even when the technical connection itself works.

 Besides data formats, data quality is a challenge too.
 If you are currently spending time validating all the messages that you are receiving and you need to forward them back to enrichment, then this is something you should also include in your strategy.